—Make an educated decision about building a diving pool

 In the right setting and with proper pool construction, diving boards can be a terrific addition to creating a private aquatic playground.
 When properly installed and maintained—along with rigorous enforcement of safety rules—they can be an exciting source of fun and exercise for your family.

-Next: Watch for our second article on January 22 in this two-part series: Swimming Pool Diving Boards: Choosing the Best Kind for Your Needs.
+See Part 2: Swimming Pool Diving Boards: Choosing the Best Kind for Your Needs